cdap-guides/cdap-timeseries-guide/README.md

     cdap-cli.sh start service TrafficApp.TrafficConditions

-Since the service methods are exposed as a REST API, we can check the results using the curl command (TBD: use CLI):
+Since the service methods are exposed as a RESTful API, we can check the results using the curl command (TBD: use CLI):

     export SERVICE_URL=http://localhost:10000/v2/apps/TrafficApp/services/TrafficConditions/methods